pophero110/reward-system-api/README.md

+# Work logs

+# Why

+Problem: Difficult to maintain a reward system between kids and parents through physical ways
+	- Example: Tracking the quest requires manual effort and physical space
+	- Example: Easy to post a new quest and know the quest progress anywhere
+	- Example: Reusable reward and quest template
+	- Example: Track feedback

-# Expected Outcomes from building this project
+# Desired Outcomes from building this project

 1. Learn how to create a full-stack web application in GO
     - How to code unit tests